 External Ids for NMT1 Gene

 Myristate, a rare 14-carbon saturated fatty acid, is cotranslationally attached by an amide linkage to the N-terminal glycine residue of cellular and viral proteins with diverse functions.
 N-myristoyltransferase (NMT; EC 188.8.131.52) catalyzes the transfer of myristate from CoA to proteins.
 N-myristoylation appears to be irreversible and is required for full expression of the biologic activities of several N-myristoylated proteins, including the alpha subunit of the signal-transducing guanine nucleotide-binding protein (G protein) GO (GNAO1; MIM 139311) (Duronio et al., 1992 [PubMed 1570339]).[supplied by OMIM, Nov 2008]

 GeneCards Summary for NMT1 Gene

 NMT1 (N-Myristoyltransferase 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include glycylpeptide N-tetradecanoyltransferase activity.
+Diseases associated with NMT1 include Sleeping Sickness and Patent Foramen Ovale.
+Among its related pathways are Signaling by GPCR and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include glycylpeptide N-tetradecanoyltransferase activity and myristoyltransferase activity.
 An important paralog of this gene is NMT2.